 Top Home Modifications for Seniors

-The U.S. Department of Housing and Urban Development reported that these items were most often included in home modifications and aging in place improvements for senior’s homes:
+The U.S. Department of Housing and Urban Development reported that these items were most often included in home modifications and aging in place improvements to senior’s homes:

 - Levered doorknobs